 - Crash-Test-Dummy Blog

-So a lifestyle blog and a personal blog are both the same thing.
+A lifestyle blog and a personal blog are generally the same thing.
 They leverage the personal brand of someone’s name and are usually more about that person’s lifestyle.
 Many bloggers take this path and people have even gotten very famous from blogging.

 Another kind of blog is microblogging where someone blogs in short note-style posts.

-This is usually done on a platform like Instagram where you write longer captions (not recommended if you want to make serious money though).
+This is usually done on a platform like Instagram where you write longer captions (not recommended if you want to make serious dollars though).

 What kind of blog should I start?

-You can monetize a blog in a variety of ways.
+You can make money in a variety of ways.
 Some methods will earn you much MORE money and some will earn you money much FASTER.

 Some of the very basic ways to make money with a blog include: